SpartnerNL/Laravel-Excel/README.md

 ## Laravel 4 Wrapper for PHPExcel v0.1.6

-WARNING: We changed the PHPExcel branch from develop to master.

 #Installation

 Require this package in your `composer.json` and update composer.
 This will download the package and PHPExcel of PHPOffice.